hurbcom/challenge-bravo/README.md

 Run the following commands after the previous ones to run the application tests:
 - ``docker exec bravo go test -v challenge-bravo/server``

+Simply start the **bravo-server** container to compile and access the frontend application.
+The **bravo-server** application image is also compiled and packaged with the frontend application during the preparation process.
+The frontend is accessed via the root URL, while the static files are located in the ``/app/static`` directory.

 ### Troubleshooting

 If the ``bravo`` service enters a restart cycle as a result of a database connection failure caused by an authentication failure.
 The issue could be caused by an out-of-date database server image.
 To resolve the issue, you must delete all Postgres related images and volumes and restart the services; however, do not forget to perform a backup of any data included in these volumes.
+- ``docker system prune -a``

 ## API usage